Welcome to Country: Aboriginal history and relationship with land

-Evolution of the two greetings
+Evolution of the greetings

-Welcomes to Country are a form of Aboriginal ceremony used to welcome other peoples from other areas and as a cultural exchange.
+Welcomes are a form of Aboriginal ceremony used to welcome other peoples from other areas and as a cultural exchange.
 It is seen as a way of making newcomers feel comfortable and connected, and may be the basis for forging important future relationships.
+The ancient tradition was noted in colonial records.
+In the 1840s, Assistant Protector of Aborigines in the Port Phillip District William Thomas observed Tanderrum ceremonies among Kulin peoples.
+He recorded acts of diplomacy to receive strangers, in which gifts were exchanged and visitors given safe access to Country.

-The 1973 Aquarius Festival held in Nimbin, New South Wales, by the Australian Union of Students (AUS) has been documented as Australia's first publicly observed Welcome to Country, although it was not called this at the time.
+The 1973 Aquarius Festival held in Nimbin, New South Wales, on Bundjalung Country by the Australian Union of Students, has been documented as Australia's first publicly observed Welcome to Country, although it was not called this at the time.
 Organisers of the alternative lifestyle festival, considered Australia's "Woodstock", were challenged by Indigenous activist Gary Foley to seek permission from traditional owners to hold the festival on their land.
-San people from the Kalahari Desert in Southern Africa, including artist Bauxhau Stone, were sent out by AUS representatives to invite Aboriginal people to the festival.
-Several hundred travelled to the festival, supported by grants by the Whitlam government for Indigenous participation.
-An estimated 200 to 800 Indigenous Australians attended the two-week festival, marking a significant kindling of relationships with Australia's counterculture.
-A ceremony was conducted by Uncle Lyle Roberts and song man Uncle Dickee Donnelly, the last known initiated men of the area.
+The ceremony was conducted by Uncle Lyle Roberts and songman Uncle Dickee Donnelly.
+Lyle Roberts was the uncle of arts executive and actress Rhoda Roberts, who later said that she regarded this as the first Welcome being exercised in a contemporary setting, under new circumstances.

-The second recorded Welcome to Country occurred in 1976, when entertainers Ernie Dingo and Richard Walley developed a ceremony to welcome a group of Māori artists who were participating in the Perth International Arts Festival.
-The welcome, extended on behalf of the Noongar people, was intended to mirror the visitors' own traditions, while incorporating elements of Aboriginal culture.
+The second recorded Welcome to Country occurred in 1976, when entertainers Richard Walley and Ernie Dingo developed a ceremony to welcome a group of Māori artists who were participating in the Perth International Arts Festival.
+The welcome, extended on behalf of the Noongar people and with the permission of Noongar elders, was intended to mirror the visitors' own traditions, while incorporating elements of Aboriginal culture.
 Walley recalled that Māori performers were uncomfortable performing their cultural act without having been acknowledged or welcomed by the people of the land.

 I asked the good spirits of my ancestors and the good spirits of the ancestors of the land to watch over us and keep our guests safe while they're in our Country.
 And then I talked to the spirits of their ancestors, saying that we're looking after them here and we will send them back to their Country.